$1,759,761Average Value$928Average Price per Sq Ft32Homes For Sale

 Welcome to 138 76th St. DO NOT MISS this once-in-a-lifetime opportunity to own one or both sides of the largest most expansive custom side by side town homes ever built in Sea Isle.
 Presented by Redfern Ocean Development, LLC., this home is perfectly situated on one of the widest, quietest streets in Townsends Inlet AND built on a 75’ X 110’ lot so it cannot be duplicated!
 Each unit boasts over

 Welcome to 126 61st Street-WEST!
-This NEW CONSTRUCTION home brought to you by Redfern Ocean Development has all the upscale features and finishes you are dreaming of INCLUDING AN ELEVATOR, all while being perfectly situated one short block from the beach.
-This family-friendly location is just a short walk to the beach, playground, sports fields, kayak launch, bay, restaurants, Acme, ice cream
+This NEW CONSTRUCTION move-in ready home has all the upscale features and finishes you are dreaming of INCLUDING AN ELEVATOR, AND DESIGNER FURNISHINGS by Meant to Bee Home, all while being perfectly situated one short block from the beach.
+This family-friendly location is just a short walk to the beach, playground, sports fields, kayak launch, bay, restaurants,

 This stunning NEW CONSTRUCTION is positioned in a prime south end location.
 Offering 5 bedrooms and 4.5 baths there will be ample room for the whole family and their friends.
 The first level has two ensuite bedrooms and access to the ground level storage area.
 The second level provides two more additional bedrooms, hall bath and primary suite with private bath and walk-in closet.
 The third